50 Cashiers Share The Items That Made Them Silently Judge Their Customers

 Do you ever feel like you're being criticized by the checkout person at the supermarket?
 That's because you probably are.

 It's human nature to be concerned about what others think of us, at least to some degree.
-Whether it be the way we appear physically or the things we say or do, we tend to always take into consideration the opinion of those around us, whether we know them or not.
+Whether it be the way we appear physically or the things we say or do, we tend to always take into consideration the opinions of those around us, whether we know them or not.

 Why we care so much about what complete strangers think of us is a mystery.
 But we all do it, and it works both ways because we also tend to pass judgment on others without even realizing it.